schofida/mlod-enhancements/mlod-new-heroic-paths.md

 While you cannot quite explain it, your visions, while tenebrous, give you a gentle push in the right direction on your journey.
 You gain the following benefits:

 - You acquire vision points equal to your character proficiency bonus.
 These points replenish after a long rest.
 - You learn the Guidance cantrip, which doesn't count against the number of cantrips you know.
-For you, it has a range of 60 feet when you cast it.
-- At the DM's discretion, they may spend 1 vision point and cast one divination spell through you (though not when doing so would endanger you, such as during combat) in order to convey useful story information to the party.
+- At the DM's discretion, they may spend 1 vision point and cast 1 divination spell through you (though not when doing so would endanger you, such as during combat) in order to convey useful story information to the party.
 The spell level must be equal to or less than 1/2 the character level.

 ---